jolespin/clairvoyance/README.md

 Espinoza JL, Dupont CL, O’Rourke A, Beyhan S, Morales P, Spoering A, et al. (2021) Predicting antimicrobial mechanism-of-action from transcriptomes: A generalizable explainable artificial intelligence approach.
 PLoS Comput Biol 17(3): e1008857. https://doi.org/10.1371/journal.pcbi.1008857

 #### Development
-*Clairvoyance* is current in active development and undergoing a complete reimplementation from the ground up from the original publication.
+*Clairvoyance* is currently under active development and undergoing a complete reimplementation from the ground up from the original publication.
 The following includes a list of new features:

 *  Supports any linear or tree-based `Scikit-Learn` compatible model
 *  Supports any `Scikit-Learn` compatible performance metric